InSight Crime

 InSight Crime is a non-profit think tank and media organization specializing in organized crime in Latin America and the Caribbean.
 The organization has offices in Washington, D.C., and Medellín, Colombia.

 InSight Crime receives funding from the United States Department of State, the Swedish International Development Cooperation Agency and the Open Society Foundations.
 It has also worked with the Center for Latin American and Latino Studies at American University and with the Colombian think tank Fundación Ideas para la Paz.

 History

-InSight Crime was founded by Jeremy McDermott and Steven Dudley (a journalist who formerly reported for NPR, The Washington Post and the Miami Herald) in April 2010 under the endorsement of the Fundación Ideas para la Paz (FIP) in Bogotá, Colombia, and with the financial support of the Open Society Foundations.
+InSight Crime was founded in April 2010 under the endorsement of the Fundación Ideas para la Paz (FIP) in Bogotá, Colombia, and with the financial support of the Open Society Foundations.
 By August 2010, the Center for Latin American and Latino Studies at the American University became a sponsor.

-According to the organization, it was founded in order to create an online platform that "connects the pieces, the players and organizations" involved in Latin American crime and "the effectiveness of the initiatives designed to stop them."
+According to the organization, it was founded in order to create an online platform that "connects the pieces, the players and organizations" involved in Latin America crime and "the effectiveness of the initiatives designed to stop them."